-15 1) ssues that will be re (in-house only) to Further labor saving will o ase (1-2) Account Opening by using a dig esolved and new issues that use case (1-2) (using digital occur for both financial institutions a dilities between the parties will come will com Il IDs crea and custome e up by shifting from anies) - Issues please refer to the supple that will be resolved and nev v issues that will come up by shifting Remarks Black: Issues in u use case (1) to be solved by moving to ususe case (1) that are difficult to resolve w se cases (1-2) Issues related to AML/CF (financial institutions/author - Issues related to serv (customers/financ 00 Receipt of Application Infrastructure maintenance and operational costs for web application Inadequate business model and division of responsibilities among ID linking parties Burden of applying on We Burden of applying for a single financial institution.
-Financial exclusion of people compatible Burden of dealing with contract the surden of the surden of imilar account ot digitally Operation Process Verification at the time of transaction Burden of verifying customers who have already been verified by other companies from scratch Develop a regulatory framework to promote appropriate use of digital IMS.
-Difficult to make investment decisions with regards to changing existing optimized operations for the use of digital IMS Respond to new security ri opening of accounts in a c Increased risk of depender institutions (IdP) hain.
-Customer Filtering Burden of verifying customers who had been verified by other companies from Analysis and evaluation Judgment and response
+- Further labor saving will occur for both financial institutions and customers in opening accounts, but issues such as the division of responsibilities between the parties will come up - The main issues (highlighted in the table below) are described in detail on the following pages (for other issues, please refer to the supplementary document).
+Remarks create ed by other companies) Issues related to AML/CFT (financial institutions/authorities) Issues related to service improvement (customers/financial institutions) Ope Receipt of Application Infrastructure maintenance and operational costs for web application Inadequate business model and division of responsibilities among ID linking parties Burden of applying on Web Burden of applying for a similar account at each financial institution.
+Financial exclusion of people who are not digitally compatible Burden of dealing with complicated ID linkage eration Process Verification at the time of transaction Burden of verifying customers who have already been verified by other companies from scratch Develop a regulatory framework to promote appropriate use of digital IMS.
+Difficult to make investment decisions with regards to changing existing optimized operations for the use of digital IMS Respond to new security risks, such as the opening of accounts in a chain.
+Increased risk of dependence on specific financial institutions (IdP) Customer Filtering Burden of verifying customers who have already been verified by other companies from scratch Analysis and evaluation Judgment and response